vsieplus/AI-CS/data/README.md

 different options.
 For instance, calling the below will download all UCS singles charts created by step artists **artist1** or **artist2**, for songs that debuted in either prime 2 or fiesta, and are between level 14 and 16.
-It is possible to specify other parameters such as specific songs, chart types, date published, etc...
+It is possible to specify other parameters such as specific song titles and a range for the date published.
+Use the `-h` option for more info.

 ```python
 python scrape_ucs.py \